hllywluis/kleptonix/README.md

 ## Getting Started

 For running the image on Docker, pull the image and make sure to expose port 3000 to access the site.
-For example,
+For example:

 ```sh
 docker run -p 3000:3000 kleptonix